-Entry requirements for A-Level: GCSE Grade 5
+Entry requirements for course: GCSE Grade 5

-Finance, Business and Research Methods.
+Research methods and other statistical analysis, Finance and Business.
 The practical application of this course will be beneficial to many more careers.

-Business, Finance, Psychology, Sciences and Geography.
+Business, Finance, Psychology,

 Level 3 Mathematics Studies is a one-year qualification.
 It allows students to study some Mathematics that will be relevant to those who wish to explore careers within the Social Sciences and Humanities.
 The course is designed to build confidence in students who would not normally study Mathematics beyond GCSE and therefore it is designed to be an enjoyable exploration of concepts which will assist students in their other subjects.
 It helps to develop students' mathematical skills and thinking.
 Level 3 Mathematics must be chosen as a fourth subject as it is only a one-year course.